-- UN Principles for Responsible Investments (UN PRI) - The Ten Principles of the UN Global Compact (UNGC), including the elimination of discrimination in respect of employment and occupation - UN Guiding Principles on Business and Human Rights (UNGP)
+- UN Principles for Responsible Investments (UN PRI) - The Ten Principles of the UN Global Compact (UNGC), including the elimination of discrimination in respect of employment and occupation - UN Guiding Principles on Business and Human Rights (UNGP) - OECD Guidelines for Multinational Enterprises - The Equator Principles - IFC Sustainability Framework and Industry Sector Guidelines

-4 CIP has revised the methodology for calculating PAI 13 data concerning board gender diversity.
+5 CIP has revised the methodology for calculating PAI 13 data concerning board gender diversity.
 Previously, the number of women relative to the total board was calculated.
 This has now been updated to apply a new formula as defined in the JC 2023 55 - Final Report SFDR Delegated Regulation amending RTS.

-5 Due to data quality, this indicator has been changed compared to the previous reference periods.
+6 Due to data quality, this indicator has been changed compared to the previous reference periods.